Pump-Threshold-Free Frequency Comb via Cavity Floquet Engineering: Introduction

-In this work, we propose and demonstrate a new type of frequency comb, termed the Floquet cavity frequency comb.
-Specifically, by periodically modulating the resonance frequency of a cavity, we create a Floquet cavity with multiple equally spaced frequency components.
+In this work, we demonstrate a frequency comb generated via cavity Floquet engineering, termed the Floquet cavity frequency comb.
+Specifically, by periodically modulating the resonance frequency of a cavity, we realize a Floquet cavity with multiple equally spaced sidebands.
+These sidebands are coupled via nearest-neighbor interactions and can be further phase-locked to the external periodic modulation.
 Then, a single-frequency pump tone is added, interacting with this pre-modulated multi-mode structure to generate the output frequency comb.
 Additionally, the absolute positions of the comb teeth are referenced to the frequency of the pump tone, with the intensity approximately symmetrically distributed around the cavity's intrinsic frequency.
-Furthermore, in contrast to Kerr or EO combs, which require precise frequency tuning to match the free spectral range, our approach is flexibly tunable, with the spacing and number of comb teeth determined by the modulation source.
-The frequency components of the Floquet cavity are predefined, enabling the frequency comb to exceptionally operate without the need to overcome a threshold condition.
+Furthermore, in contrast to Kerr or EO combs based on microresonators, which require precise frequency tuning to match the free spectral range, our approach is flexibly tunable, with the spacing and number of comb teeth determined by the modulation source.
+The frequency components of the Floquet cavity are internally predefined, enabling the frequency comb to operate without the need to surpass a pumping threshold.